Great Taste of Camino Frances 2024

 - Guest house-led

-All four chambre-d’hotes have something unique to offer to their guests, both in terms of the style and warmth of the accommodation but also in the insight it provides into life at each place the particular stages along the trail.
+Both chambre-d’hotes have something unique to offer to their guests, both in terms of the style and warmth of the accommodation but also in the insight it provides into life at each place the particular stages along the trail.

 This alternative option allows you to experience the trail by day whilst focussing the evenings on you, your family and close companions.
 You set the social agenda in the welcoming environment of your hotel bar, restaurant or room.
-Hotels are on the trail and the average standard is 2-star or higher.

 - Warm summers; mild and sunny spring & autumn